macauff/macauff/docs/quickstart.rst

     # Top-level folder for all temporary cross-match files to be created in.
 Should be absolute path, or relative to folder script called in
     joint_folder_path = test_macauff_outputs/test_path

+    # Check for whether we want to generate the csv file at the end of the run.
+    make_output_csv = no

     # Flags for each stage of the match process - must be "yes"/"no", "true"/"false", "t"/"f", or "1"/"0"
     run_auf = yes
     run_group = yes